 - Escrow credits will be calculated monthly and in accordance with HUD regulations.
 Monthly deposits may fluctuate if earned income fluctuates over the course of the contract term. - Interest will be allocated monthly. - If a participant needs to enter into a repayment agreement with Carroll County Housing, escrow credits will be stopped and will not be resumed until the time the repayment agreement is fully satisfied.
-Interest will continue to be allocated monthly during the month's escrow credits are stopped because of a repayment agreement.
+Interest will continue to be allocated monthly during the months escrow credits are stopped because of a repayment agreement. - No escrow credit will be given if the family is in the process of moving to a new unit and is not under a lease.

-Escrow Reports to Families-Escrow account reports will be sent to each FSS family at least once annually.
+Escrow Reports to Families-Escrow account statements will be sent to each FSS family at least once annually.
+This is typically done in December.
 The report will include the balance at the beginning of the reporting period or establishment of the account, monthly deposits, monthly interest credited, any interim disbursements made during the reporting period, and the total balance in the account at the end of the reporting period.

-Interim Disbursements-Interim disbursements may be allowed under the following circumstances after the first year of the Contract of Participation:
+Interim Disbursements-Interim disbursements may be allowed under the following circumstances:

-- The family must submit a written request to Carroll County Housing for an interim disbursement to be considered. - Interim disbursements will only be considered after alternative resource options have been explored and exhausted.
-Other options that were explored should be listed in the request. - Interim disbursements must be related to a goal, e.g., funds are needed for a car repair to enable the participant to work or go to school. - Interim disbursements will not be considered unless at least one goal has been documented as complete. - Interim disbursements do not need to be repaid if the family fails to successfully complete the program and receive escrow funds. - Interim disbursements will be considered on a case-by-case basis and will be reviewed by the Bureau Chief, Program Manager, and FSS Program Coordinator. - Families denied an interim disbursement may appeal the decision by submitting a written request for an Informal Hearing within 10 business days.
+- The head of the FSS family must submit a written request to Carroll County Housing for an interim disbursement to be considered and list any alternative resource options that were explored and exhausted.
+Documentation should be submitted to substantiate the request. - Interim disbursements should be related to a goal, e.g., funds are needed for a car repair to enable the participant to work or go to school. - Interim disbursements will only be considered if the head of the FSS family has demonstrated that they are actively working on goals.

+- Interim disbursements do not need to be repaid if the family fails to successfully complete the program and receive escrow funds. - As much as possible, funds will be disbursed directly to a third party, e.g., a car dealer if the participant is purchasing a car to enable work or schooling. - Interim disbursement requests will be considered on a case-by-case basis and will be reviewed by the Bureau Chief, Program Manager, and FSS Program Coordinator. - Families denied an interim disbursement may appeal the decision by submitting a written request for an Informal Hearing within 10 business days.